felipemartinsss/felipemartinsss/README.md

 ### About me, professionally 🧔🏽 💻:

-My carrer started in 2005 when I entered college to study Computer Science.
+My career started in 2005 when I entered college to study Computer Science.
 After that, I reached some accomplishments:
 - Bachelor in Computer Science from Presbiterian University Mackenzie (2005-2009);
 - Sun Certified Java Programmer 6 (2010);
 - MSc. in Computer Science with a specialty in Artificial Intelligence Planning from Institute of Mathematics and Statistics - University of São Paulo (2013);